Strain-tunable anomalous Hall effect in hexagonal MnTe

-While a microscopic model to describe the Berry curvature of $\alpha$-MnTe is beyond the scope of this work, the strong dependence of the AHE on the charge gap, shown in Fig.~\ref{fig:fig2}f, suggest an important role played by the positions of the impurity bands relative to the Fermi level, which are also expected to be sensitive to strain.
-In this regard, it is interesting to note that the unexpected temperature-induced sign change of the AHE in in samples where the nominal strain is zero happens in the temperature range where $|\sigma_{xy}|$ does not show a clear scaling behavior with $\sigma_{xx}$, as shown in Fig.~\ref{fig:fig4}m.
-These observations indicate that a theory for the AHE of $\alpha$-MnTe must take into account the intrinsic disorder of this compound.
-More broadly, our experiments demonstrate that a single in-plane magnetic domain with moments along the NNN Mn--Mn bond direction in altermagnetic $\alpha$-MnTe enables an abrupt switching of the AHE with reduced coercive field over a wide temperature range \cite{gonzalezbetancourtSpontaneousAnomalousHall2023,kluczykCoexistenceAnomalousHall2024}.
+While a microscopic model to describe the Berry curvature of $\alpha$-MnTe is beyond the scope of this work, the strong dependence of the AHE on the charge gap, shown in Fig.~\ref{fig:fig2}f, suggests that the temperature dependence of the number of hole-like and electron-like carriers in the semiconductor plays a key role in enabling a non-zero AHE.
+An intrinsic origin of the AHE in $\alpha$-MnTe is also consistent with a recent theoretical analysis \cite{osin2025extrinsic}.
+In this regard, it is interesting to note that the unexpected temperature-induced sign change of the AHE in samples where the nominal strain is zero happens in the temperature range where $|\sigma_{xy}|$ does not show a clear scaling behavior with $\sigma_{xx}$, as shown in Fig.~\ref{fig:fig4}q.
+More broadly, our experiments demonstrate that detwinned material with a single-domain structure with moments along the NNN Mn--Mn bond direction in altermagnetic $\alpha$-MnTe enables an abrupt switching of the AHE with reduced coercive field over a wide temperature range \cite{gonzalezbetancourtSpontaneousAnomalousHall2023,kluczykCoexistenceAnomalousHall2024}.
 Therefore, altermagnetic $\alpha$-MnTe can potentially be used as highly scalable, strain-tunable magnetic sensors and spintronic devices with vanishing fringing fields for near room temperature operation \cite{RevModPhys.76.323,RevModPhys.90.015005,PhysRevX.12.040501,WOS:000775805300001,daiResearchProgressFuture2025,fenderAltermagnetismChemicalPerspective2025,WOS:001147635900001,bangarInterplayAltermagneticOrder2025,PhysRevB.108.075425,Jungwirth_Fernandes2025,Jungwirth2025symmetry}.